Enrollment and access

-You are able to view your medication list, send a message to your care team, view your medical information, view upcoming appointments, request to reschedule an appointment, view immunization history and more.
+You are able to view your medical information such as medication list, allergies, immunization history and more.
+You are able to send a message to your care team, view upcoming appointments, request to schedule an appointment, and pre-register for upcoming appointments.

 9. What information can I see in the portal?